mcfadd/Job_Shop_Schedule_Problem/README.md

 ## Problem

-The specific JSP problem this program attempts to solve is classified as the **Partial Flexible Job Shop Scheduling Problem With Sequence Dependent Setup Times**
+The specific JSSP problem this program attempts to solve is classified as the
+**Partial Flexible Job Shop Scheduling Problem With Sequence Dependent Setup Times**
-For more information on JSP see https://en.wikipedia.org/wiki/Job_shop_scheduling.
+For more information see https://en.wikipedia.org/wiki/Job_shop_scheduling.

 **Description**